opencog/learn/learn-lang-diary/Reading-List.md

      manifold also has some "thickness" in the normal directions, this is not discussed/given.

-  3) Modify the maifold reconstruction technique to use Schrodinger eqn instead of the heat eqn.
+  3) Modify the manifold reconstruction technique to use Schrodinger eqn instead of the heat eqn.
 This is called "CHARM".
 I do not have any insight into what is going on here, or what it means.